zama-ai/tfhe-rs/tfhe/docs/fundamentals/decrypt-data.md

-# Encrypt data
+# Decrypt data

-Encrypting data is achieved via the `encrypt` associated function of the FheEncrypt trait.
+Decrypting data is achieved by using the `decrypt` method, which comes from the FheDecrypt trait.

-Types exposed by this crate implement at least one of FheEncrypt or FheTryEncrypt to allow encryption.

 ```rust
 use tfhe::prelude::*;